IrisWangHe/IrisWangHe.github.io/_posts/2020-02-23-Academic-Writing-Lesson-I.md

 # Words and Phrases

 1. **assign** $x_i$ **to** each node $i$ = **associate** $x_i$ **with** each node $i$

-   Obiviously = Apparently <u>(using less)</u>
+2. Obiviously = Apparently <u>(using less)</u>

-2. ​
+3. previous : prior
+4. In addition = Furthermore = additionally=also=
+5. efficacy, effectiveness, efficiency
+6. presents, demonstrates, manifests, illustrate, describes, shows
+7. Note that ….; Observe that …

-3. each node **executes** its () update
+1. each node **executes** its () update

-4. xxx **iteratively** updates
+2. xxx **iteratively** updates

-5. **in a computationally efficient way**
+3. **in a computationally efficient way**

-6. the nodes are able to **jointly implement xxx in a distributed fashion**
+4. the nodes are able to **jointly implement xxx in a distributed fashion**

-7. **obtain the following algorithmic form**
+5. **obtain the following algorithmic form**

-8. previous = prior

-9. be referred to as
+6. be referred to as

-10. be camparable to xxx(algorithm)
+7. be camparable to xxx(algorithm)

-11. apply … to ...
+8. apply … to ...

-12. such xxxx is abel to ...
+9. such xxxx is abel to ...

-13. achieves an O(x) rate of convergence to the optimal solution.
+10. achieves an O(x) rate of convergence to the optimal solution.

-14. be further assumed to be + diff assumption; further impose the following assumption
+11. be further assumed to be + diff assumption; further impose the following assumption

-15. In addition = Furthermore = additionally=also=

-16. yet = but

-17. The entire network dynamics can thus be described by  + updates equations.
+12. The entire network dynamics can thus be described by  + updates equations.

-18. efficacy, effectiveness, efficiency

-19. presents, demonstrates, manifests, illustrate, describes, shows

-20. Note that ….; Observe that …

-21. …, thus we introduce the following notations.
+13. …, thus we introduce the following notations.

-#### Related Work:
+###Related Work:

 1. There have been a substantial number of …. reported in the literature, such as ….

-#### Distributed Optimization
+###Distributed Optimization

 - Advantage:
   1. have better applicablility to large-scale optimisation problems